 After a nice pint of Moorhouse ‘Pride of Pendle’ we wandered the couple of hundred metres over to the Away end of Haig Avenue.
 Back when I went there was no away end, the fans used to stand at the end their team were shooting to then swop ends at half time.

 Twelve and half quid later and I was on the ten step terrace that makes up the Blowick End of the ground.
-I asked a relaxed looking steward about a programme“Sorry mate, sold out,”
+I asked a relaxed looking steward about a programme

-I said shaking my head, “I’m a Liverpool fan really.”“Same here,”
+“Never mind mate,” I said shaking my head, “I’m a Liverpool fan really.”

 Shame, I’d have liked one with it being my first match here in twenty seven years.